-Both of these are key to maximizing the reach to potential buyers, but a seller must agree to this in the agreement.
+Both of these are key to maximizing the reach to potential buyers, but a seller must agree to this in writing.

-A lockbox allows access for buyer agents to show the property to their clients.
+A lockbox allows access for buyer agents to show the home to their clients.

 A listing agent can see which real estate agent opened the lockbox and when they closed it.